0xPARC/0xparc-intro-book/easy/src/intro.typ

 and $x_i$ is the $i$-th person's income.

 Two-party computation makes a promise that we'll be able to do this for _any_ function $F$ as long as we can implement it in code.
 It generalizes to _multi-party computation (MPC)_, which is one of the main classes of programmable cryptography.

-=== SNARK: proofs of general problems
+=== SNARK: proofs of general statements

-The _SNARK_, first described in 2012,
-provides a way to produce proofs of *arbitrary* problem statements, once the problem statements are encoded as a system of equations in a certain way.
-The name stands for:

-- _Succinct_: the proof length is short (in fact, it's a constant length, independent of how long the problem is).
-- _Non-interactive_: the protocol does not require back-and-forth communication.
-- _Argument_: basically a proof.
-  There's a technical difference, but we won't worry about it.
-- _of Knowledge_: the proof doesn't just show the system of equations has a solution;
-  it also shows that the prover knows one.

-One additional feature (which we will not cover in these notes) is _zero-knowledge (zk)_ (which turns the abbreviation into "zkSNARK"): with a zero-knowledge proof, a person reading the proof doesn't learn anything about the solution besides that it's correct.

-So, you can think of these as generalizing something like a group signature scheme to authenticating any sort of transaction:

-- A normal signature scheme is a (zero-knowledge, succinct, non-interactive) proof that "I know Alice's private key".
-- A group signature scheme can be construed as a succinct proof that "I know one of Alice, Bob, or Charlie's private keys".
+A powerful way of thinking of a signature scheme is that it is a *proof*.
+Specifically, Alice's signature is a proof that "I [the person who generated the signature] know Alice's private key."
+Similarly, a group signature can be thought of as a succinct proof that "I know one of Alice, Bob, or Charlie's private keys".

-- But you could also use a zkSNARK to prove a statement like "I know a message $M$ such that $sha(M) = "0x91af3ac..."$", of course without revealing $M$ or anything about $M$.
-- ...
-Or really any arbitrarily complicated statement.
+In the spirit of programmable cryptography, a _SNARK_ generalizes this concept as a "proof system" protocol that produces efficient proofs of *arbitrary* statements of the form:

+#quote[
+  I know $X$ such that $F(X, Y) = Z$, where $Y,Z$ are public.
+]
+once the statement is encoded as a system of equations.
+One such statement would be "I know $M$ such that $op("SHA256") (M) = Y$."

-This is an active area of research, and many different proof systems are known.
+SNARKS are an active area of research, and many different SNARKs are known.
-These notes focus on one construction, called PLONK (@plonk).
+Our work focuses on a particular example, PLONK (@plonk).

 === FHE: Fully homomorphic encryption

+Imagine you have some private text that you want to translate into another language.
+While many services today will do this, even for free, we can also imagine that you care about security a lot and you really don't want the translating service to know anything about your text at all (e.g. selling the text to someone else, adding your text to large language models that can then be reverse-engineered to find your private information, blackmail you...).

-In _fully homomorphic encryption_, one person encrypts some data $x$, and then anybody can perform arbitrary operations on the encrypted data $x$ without being able to read $x$.
+In _fully homomorphic encryption (FHE)_, one person encrypts some data $x$, and then a second person can perform arbitrary operations on the encrypted data

-For example, imagine you have some private text that you want to translate into another language.
-You encrypt the text and feed it to your favorite FHE machine translation server.
-You decrypt the server's output and get the translation.
-The server only ever sees encrypted text, so the server learns nothing about the text you translated.
+$x$ without being able to read $x$.

+With this technology, you have a solution to your problem! (and also much more, such as a dating service who does not even know the names of people it provides matchmaking to) You simply encrypt your text $Enc(x)$ and send it to your FHE machine translation server.
+The server will faithfully translate it into another language and give you $Enc(y)$, where $y$ is the translation of $x$.
+You can then decrypt and obtain $y$, knowing that the server cannot extract anything meaningful from $Enc(x)$ without your secret key.

 == Where these fit together